matbesancon/hugo-site/content/post/2019-07-25-special-graphs.markdown

 +++

-In a [previous post]({{< ref path="2019-05-30-vertex-safe-removal" >}}), we pushed the boundaries of the LightGraphs.jl abstraction to see how conforming the algorithms are to the declared interface, noticing some implied assumptions that were not stated.
-This has led to the development of [VertexSafeGraphs.jl](https://github.com/matbesancon/VertexSafeGraphs.jl) and soon to some work on LightGraphs.jl itself.
+In a [previous post]({{< ref path="2019-05-30-vertex-safe-removal" >}}), we pushed the boundaries of the Graphs.jl abstraction to see how conforming the algorithms are to the declared interface, noticing some implied assumptions that were not stated.
+This has led to the development of [VertexSafeGraphs.jl](https://github.com/matbesancon/VertexSafeGraphs.jl) and soon to some work on Graphs.jl itself.

 Another way to push the abstraction came out of the [JuliaNantes workshop](https://matbesancon.xyz/slides/JuliaNantes/Graphs):